denten-books/plain-text/main.md

 mediated by paper, ink, code, and silicon.

 The digital as something more discrete than human experience.
 The popular imagination of liquid digital.
-The desceteness approaches the continuous, at granular level, out of syncronization with the natural sense of biologically human cadence.
+The discreteness approaches the continuous, at granular level, out of synchronization with the natural sense of biologically human cadence.

 [^ln-ndc]: Also known as the "single current" or "single Morse" system.